aronamao/Discord-Rich-Presence-For-Maya/README.md

 If you run into issues you can disable the plug-in in the Plugin Manager, doing so will reset everything, but make sure to wait until your status has been updated on Discord before enabling the plug-in again otherwise your maya might crash.

 I would generally speaking save your files before changing anything, the plugin appears to be stable aside from disabling and enabling the whole plugin too quickly, but testing the long-term stability is not really possible for a single person so make sure to report any issues you run into.

+## Disclaimer

+So far I've only been able to test it with one other person using it at the same time, there is a possibility of stability issues.
+Please let me know if that is happening.